 The MS Care Centre is a 12-bed respite facility.
-The capacity was increased to 12 residents, with lengths of stay options of 5/7/12 nights in 2023.
+Following a reduction in beds during COVID the capacity was increased to 12 residents, with lengths of stay options of 5/7/12 nights in 2023.
 368 individuals availed of respite in the Care Centre, with high dependency beds having the greatest demand.
 The Care Centre continued to operate under HSE advice in line with Covid Management recommendations.